chetannada/Namaste-React/README.md

 # ❤️ Namaste React 🙏
 ### _[Namaste React Live Course](https://learn.namastedev.com/courses/namaste-react-live) from Zero to Hero 🚀 by [Akshay Saini](https://www.linkedin.com/in/akshaymarch7/)(Founder of NamasteDev).
 This repository for Assignment & Class Notes taken during this First Live course._
-- I made [🚀 FoodFire App 😍](https://foodfire-app.netlify.app/) from scratch using React.js and Parcel.js, which is the part of this course.
+- I made [🚀 FoodFire App 😍](https://foodfire-app.netlify.app/) from scratch using React.js and Parcel.js, which is the part of this course .

 ## 📚 [_Chapter 01 - Inception_](./Chapter%2001%20-%20Inception/) (Date: 24-12-2022)